If you don’t like something, change it; if you can’t change it, change the way you think about it.

 These guys created a worldwide trend of making homeless people smile, I love it:

 The way they formulate their sentences also helped me understand the construction of Chinese sentences.
-The students taught me a great deal of Chinese, and Chinese ways 😀
+The students taught me a great deal of the Chinese culture and language.

 This book includes a study in the development of poverty and it gives an insight in the contribution of history, economics and politics to a society.
 While suffering from excessive repetition, this book addresses the issues of wealth and poverty in relation to politics and economics.
 I enjoyed reading about China’s power as a developing monster economy, and the comparison they make about the fates of North- and South Korea, and how their well-being became so different.
 It is obvious that the writers believe that it is not aid, but the economical and political structure and institutions that lead to a nations prosperity.
 Another writer who is famous for criticising aid is Dambisa Moyo.
 She wrote an influential book called “Dead Aid”.